 “All I teach is about suffering and the end suffering.”

 For all sentient beings like us, coming to the ultimate end of all suffering, is to become Buddhas, awakened to Truth of all existence.
-We have been transmigrating endlessly for countless billions of lives, caught in this vicious cycle of birth and death called samsara, without an appropriate means to end this treacherous existence of perpetual pain, suffering and strife.
+We have been transmigrating endlessly for countless billions of lives, caught in the extensive net of samsara, without an appropriate means to end this treacherous existence of perpetual pain, suffering and strife.

 In the ‘Lamp for the Latter Ages’, he wrote:

 Ji (自) means ‘of itself’ – not through the practiser’s calculation.
 It signifies being made so. nen (然) means ‘to be made so’ – it is not through the practiser’s calculation; it is through the working of the Tathagata’s Vow.

 Concerning ‘Hōni’: Honi (法 爾) signifies being made so through the working of the Tathagata’s Vow.
 It is the working of the Vow where there is no room for calculation on the part of the practicer.
 Know, therefore, that in Other Power, no working is true working.